...

 Frequently Asked Questions About Voice OTP vs SMS OTP

 Voice OTP delivers the authentication code through an automated phone call, while SMS OTP sends it as a text message.
 The key security difference is the delivery channel: voice OTP bypasses the SS7 protocol and SIM infrastructure that SMS OTP depends on, eliminating two of the most commonly exploited attack vectors in modern authentication fraud.
-FreJun supports both delivery methods through a single API integration.
+FreJun supports both delivery methods through a single API integration, so your team does not need separate vendor contracts.

 Both methods deliver codes within seconds under normal conditions.
-However, SMS OTP is subject to carrier filtering and network congestion, which can delay delivery by 30 seconds to several minutes during peak periods.
+SMS OTP is subject to carrier filtering and network congestion, which can delay delivery by 30 seconds to several minutes during peak periods.
 Voice OTP through FreJun’s infrastructure routes calls directly, achieving consistent delivery times without carrier-imposed delays.
-For time-sensitive authentication flows, voice OTP provides more predictable delivery performance.
+For time-sensitive authentication flows, voice OTP provides more predictable delivery performance, since it bypasses the SMS gateway layer entirely.

 Yes.
 Voice OTP operates entirely outside the SMS delivery infrastructure, so carrier filtering, SMS gateway outages, and network congestion that block text messages do not affect voice delivery.
 This makes voice OTP a reliable fallback for platforms where SMS delivery failure rates exceed acceptable thresholds.
 FreJun’s platform supports automatic fallback from SMS to voice OTP when SMS delivery fails, maintaining authentication continuity without user intervention.